dimak01/sharp-bridge/Docs/ParameterTableCustomization.md

 - Column width calculations handled by existing `TableFormatter`
 - Configuration changes apply immediately via existing UserPreferences save/load system
 - Defaults are automatically propagated to saved JSON when first loaded
-- Parameter table column configuration is displayed in the system help screen (F2) showing current columns, their order, and status (Default/Custom)
+- Parameter table column configuration is displayed in the system help screen (F2) showing current columns and their order

 ## System Help Integration

 The parameter table column configuration is now integrated into the system help screen (accessible via F2).
 The help screen displays:

 - **Current Column Configuration**: Shows all currently active columns in their display order
-- **Column Status**: Indicates whether each column is part of the default configuration or a custom selection
 - **Order Information**: Displays the position of each column in the table
 - **Consistent Formatting**: Uses the same table formatting as other help sections